Select Page

 In 1953, Erwitt joined Magnum Photos and worked as a freelance photographer for Collier’s, Look, LIFE, Holiday and other luminaries in that golden period for illustrated magazines.
 To this day, he is for hire and continues to work for a variety of journalistic and commercial outfits.

-In the late 1960s, Erwitt served as Magnum’s president for three years.
+In the late 1960s, Erwitt served as Magnum’s president for three years (and actually has spent 70 or the 76 years of it's existence with Magnum).
 He then turned to film: in the 1970s, he produced several notable documentaries and in the 1980s eighteen comedy films for HBO.
 Erwitt became known for benevolent irony, and for a humanistic sensibility.

 © Elliott Erwitt